 What you can do

-	- Make a list of all medications, vitamins or supplements you're taking.
+- Make a list of all medications, vitamins and supplements.

-	- Write down questions to ask your doctor.
+- Write down questions to ask the health care provider.

-	- Other than the most likely cause, what are other possible causes for my symptoms or condition?
+- What are other possible causes for the symptoms or condition?

 - What is the best course of action?

 - How long will it take to confirm a diagnosis?

 - Will I need to be in isolation?